tcpalmer/nina-scheduler/target-management/projects.md

 #### Project State

 The project state provides control over whether a project is considered for scheduling or not - and only Active projects are considered.
 When a project is first created, the state is Draft; complete project/target setup and then set the state to Active.
 Use the Inactive and Closed states as needed.

+#### Meridian Window and Minimum Time
+If a project specifies a meridian window, then the minimum time cannot be greater than twice the meridian window value.
+If it was, then targets for that project would never be selected since the total meridian window would always be less than the minimum time.

 #### Filter Switch Frequency